Catholic Pilgrimage Sites Worldwide

 Italy • Europe

-Predaia is home to the magnificent Sanctuary of San Romedio, a medieval pilgrimage site clinging to a rocky cliff where Saint Romedius lived as a hermit.
+The Sanctuary of San Romedio, a medieval pilgrimage site stacked up a rocky spur where Saint Romedius lived as a hermit.

 Puebla